Programming Your Keypad¶

-Launch atom and press ctrl+, which will open the settings menu.
+Launch atom and press ctrl and comma which will open the settings menu.
 Click on install, type “platformio” into the search box and hit enter.
 Click install on “platformio-ide” and wait for it to install.
 It should ask if you want to install clang for auto-completion but it’s not necessary so you can just ignore it.
 When the installation finishes, you should see a button in the top right that tells you to restart to apply the changes.
 Hit restart and you’re good to go!

 Download the Code¶

 Click the link for your respective model to go to the GitHub page that contains the necessary code.
 Click the “clone or download” button and select “download zip.”
 Extract it to wherever you like (I would recommend your desktop or documents folder.)

 Uploading the code¶